finno22/linear-hashing/README.md

 NextToSplit is incremented by 1.
 If NextToSplit equals 2^d (meaning all the rows have been split), the d_round is incremented by 1 and nextToSplit is set to zero.

+The implementation works as template.
+It supports a few different methods like insert, erase, size, etc.